Make Learning More Appealing and Efficient: Instructional Design Degree

 How Much Can I Potentially Earn In This Field?

-The United States Bureau of Labor Statistics does not have any figures on salaries for instructional designers, but the 2015 median pay for instructional coordinators, which is a subgroup, was about $62,270.
-On the other hand, training and development specialists took home in the region of $58,210 per year.
-According to the 2015 Global eLearning Salary and Compensation report, the average salary in the US for this occupation was about $81,079.
-Instructional designer typically
+The United States Bureau of Labor Statistics does not have any figures on salaries for instructional designers, but the 2019 median pay for instructional coordinators, which is a subgroup, was about $66,290.
+On the other hand, training and development specialists took home in the region of $61,210 per year.

 What Are The Advantages To Obtaining A Degree In Instructional Design